Dresden: Too Good to be Real

-On this day, before the Corona crisis, two ladies in their 50s are explaining things to British and American visitors in excellent Oxford English around the Frauenkirche, which used to be a pile of rubble after the war, until it was rebuilt in post-reunification times.
+On this day, before the Corona crisis, two ladies in their fifties explain things to British and American visitors in excellent Oxford English.
+They just made it to the most fascinating spot of them all, Frauenkirche, which used to be a pile of rubble after the war, until it was rebuilt in post-reunification times.

 Sightseeing Makes People Hungry

-A wooden construction site fence around the famous Semper Opera House used to screw up all of those photos, about 30 per minute, taken by tourists who walk in its direction.
+Recently, a wooden construction site fence around the famous Semper Opera House used to spoil all of those photos, about 30 per minute, taken by tourists who walk in its direction.
 By now, at least this renovation has been completed.
 Tourists can actually see the Opera House.

 The countless tourists in Dresden need to be fed.
 This is where the city’s huge restaurant business comes in.
 For its 550,000 inhabitants, many of whom live in huge apartment blocks constructed in communist times, in the outskirts, Dresden does not need this many elegant restaurants in the very center.
 But sightseeing makes people hungry.

-At one of those many food spots, located on the ground level of a perfectly renovated old building, the chicken Schnitzel with mashed potatoes is not only delicious, but also looks attractive.
-The design of the meal on the plate almost is too beautiful to eat.
+At one of those many food spots, located on the ground level of a perfectly renovated medieval building, the chicken Schnitzel with mashed potatoes is not only delicious, but also looks attractive.
+The design of the meal on the plate actually makes it too beautiful to eat.
 Having Apfelsaftschorle, a very refreshing mix of apple juice and club soda (known as sparkling water in the U.K.), is compulsory in Germany.